Fobney Lock: Fobney Island Wetland Nature Reserve

-Fobney Island was transformed into a nature reserve in 2013, with the creation of wetland, a hay meadow and reed beds.
+The project to create the nature reserve involved the introduction of new river gravels to the river course to create riffles.
+On the island itself, the ground level was lowered to allow for more frequent flooding, together with the creation of wetland, a hay meadow and reed beds.
 It was intended that the resulting habitats would attract wildlife, including birds, bats, water voles, and otters.